 If you’re trying to learn a specific dialect (like Taiwanese Mandarin), you can most likely find it on italki.
 And if you can’t search specifically for the dialect, you can find a teacher from that country or region.

 I’ve been learning Spanish for several years now.
 I specialize in the Venezuelan dialect because that’s where my dad is from.

 So when I look for Spanish tutors on italki, I specify my search by selecting Venezuela in the “From” section.

 Learn a Language at Your Own Price

-I already mentioned how the only price you pay is your chosen tutor’s hourly rate.
+I already mentioned that your chosen tutor’s hourly rate is the only price you pay.
 But did you know just how low some tutors go?

-When browsing tutors for your target language, you can refine your search to only show tutors who fit your budget.
+When browsing tutors, you can refine your search to show tutors who fit your budget.
 And some tutors charge as little as $4 per hour.

 I was learning Tagalog in the summer of 2019, and I consistently booked lessons with a community tutor from the Philippines two or three times a week.
 Her rate was $4 an hour, and I’ve had several Spanish tutors who charge $5-6 an hour.

 Tutors are thoroughly vetted by italki so no matter how much the tutor charges, you know you’ll be getting quality.

 One of my favorite features of italki is language partners.